HuongIvyNguyen/A-B_testing/README.md

 ## 1.Experimental Design
 ### 1.1 Metric choice
-+ **Invariant metrics**: Number of cookies, Number of clicks
++ **Invariant metrics**: Number of cookies, Number of clicks, Click-through probability
 + **Evaluation metrics**: Gross conversion, Retention, and Net conversion

 1. Number of cookies is the number of unique users to visit the course overview page.
 In this experiment, the Unit of Diversion is cookies, and it is evenly distributed among experimental and control group.
 Since the visits must happen before the users see the page indicated for the experiment, the number of cookies is independent from the experiment and thus can be chosen as one of the invariant metrics.
-2. Number of user-id is the number of users enrolled in the free trial.
-This is not an ideal metric for both evaluation and invariant metrics.
+2. Number of user-ids is the number of users enrolled in the free trial.
+This is not an ideal metric to be used for both evaluation metrics and invariant metrics.
 This is because the number of users enrolled in the free trial can be fluctuated every day and thus we would not be able to obtain a good repeatability for the experimental results using this variable.
+Moreover, since the main interest here is the proportion of unique cookies that click on the "start free" button (the probability of enrolling), using the number of user-ids would not give any valuable information.
+In addition to the above, number of user-ids is a raw count and not a ratio or proportion.
+Using a raw count metric could affect our evaluation a lot since the number of enrolled users can fluctuate a lot with respect to the number of "start free trial" clicks on a particular day.
+This turns out to affect our examination on the effect of "start free button" page rendering.
+A more appropriate choice for this metric would be the number of user-ids out of the number of "start-free-trial' clicks.
 3. Number of clicks is the number of cookies to click the start free trial botton.
 Since the action of clicking the free trial botton happens before the users see the experimental set-up, it should not be dependent on the experiment and thus is considered as one of the invariant metrics.
 One thing to be noted for this experiment is that the overview page is kept the same for both experimental and control groups until the users click the free trial botton.
 4. Click-through probability is another good invariant metric since the clicks can be happened before the users see the experiment.
 Click-through probability is the number of unique cookies to click the 'start free trial' botton out of the number of unique cookies to the view the course overview page.
 5. Gross conversion is the number of users who complete the enrollment for the free trials over the number of users who clicked the "start free trial" button.
 This is a good evaluation metrics since it is directly related to the experimental set-up and it is dependent on the effect of the new feature added on the overview page.
 The underlying assumption here is that the gross conversion of the control group, which does not see the new feature added to the overview page, is higher than that of the experimental group, which will get to see a pop-up page asking them whether they will have enough time to devote for the course.